 I have just sent you a short email with a quick introduction about myself and a short question about you.
 You would help me a lot by answering it!
 I will definitely answer you back.
 Failory is still small, so I have enough time to personally meet every email subscriber.

-Early Access to Startup Cemetery
+The Startup Cemetery